Aminocd/slate/source/index.html.md

-currency-burn-rate | The annual rate at which the currency contained within the currency holding burns, by basis point (100 = 1%) currency-daily-burn-rate | The daily rate at which the currency contained within the currency holding burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency total-amount-atomic | The amount of currency held in both the private and public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) is-issuer-active | Whether the issuer of the currency is active issuer-user-id | The ID of the user that issues the currency issuer-user-name | The username of the user that issues the currency
+currency-burn-rate | The annual rate at which the currency contained within the currency holding burns, by basis point (100 = 1%) currency-daily-burn-rate | The daily rate at which the currency contained within the currency holding burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency amount-atomic | The amount of currency held in both the private and public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) is-issuer-active | Whether the issuer of the currency is active issuer-user-id | The ID of the user that issues the currency issuer-user-name | The username of the user that issues the currency